...

 4. Video text editor that keeps track of where you are in the video.

-7. Make a custom display for a dataset, like a map or calendar view.
+7. Custom display for dataset, like map or calendar view.

-8. Web scraper or API fetcher and a page showing that data in an easily readable way.
+8. Web scraper or API fetcher and page showing that data in easily readable way.

 Looking forward to teaching you!
 Or... if you really want, I suppose I can code it for you :)